Chat

 ezgrows4anoob

-ezgrows4anoobanswered grow question a year ago
+ezgrows4anoobanswered grow question 2 years ago

 Depends on how it looks.
 If it is truly white and almost spiderweb or cotton then it is probably some type of beneficial mycorrhizae.
 Look up mycorrhizae and see if it looks similar.
 If it is mycorrhizae, do EVERYTHING you can to preserve that.
 It will greatly help your plants to have their roots working with a fungal system.